zacwasielewski/twitter_bootstrap_formalwear/README.markdown

 ## Dependencies ##

-Rails and Twitter Bootstrap, of course.
+Rails and Twitter Bootstrap (v2.0+), of course.
 A familiarity with Rails FormHelper usage and syntax will be helpful.